alexclark-nz/modalz/README.md

 </aside>
 ```

-The data-timer and data-expires are properties you can set to automatically pop up the modal after a given time (in milliseconds), and provide an expiry for the cookie this sets (so that users don't have it pop up every single visit).
-Defaults to one day if not passed in.
+### Automatic Triggers

+By adding a data-timer attribute (value in milliseconds), you can have the modal automatically pop up after the specified time.
+A cookie is set when doing this, so the user doesn't get annoyed with the modal popping up on every visit.
+You can set a custom expiry on the cookie by passing in "data-expires" with the value in days.
+This defaults to one day.